Church and Society awards three different grants available to United Methodist congregations and groups related to the UMC. Apply by September 4!

 - an Ecumenical group/organization working with and through at least one United Methodist agency or organization, whose program impacts at least one United Methodist local church.

-Funding for projects is generated by local churches and Conferences from the Peace with Justice offering taken on Peace with Justice Sunday which “witnesses to God’s demands for a faithful, just, disarmed, and secure world.”
+Funding for grants come from the offering taken on Peace with Justice Sunday, which “witnesses to God’s demands for a faithful, just, disarmed, and secure world.”
+Fifty percent of the offering is retained in the Annual Conferences and the remainder is forwarded to the General Church (cf., Book of Discipline, ¶263.5 and ¶823.5).

 Applicants must work toward achieving at least one of the following objectives: